Data centre PUE: Sneak peek at Schneider Electric’s new white paper

 Depending on business requirement, location and cost there are several options available for acquiring the necessary data to calculate an appropriate PUE figure, according to Schneider Electric.

-Schneider Electric refers to Power Usage Effectiveness (PUE) as an industry-accepted energy efficiency metric for data centres.
+Schneider Electric refers to Power Usage Effectiveness (PUE) as an industry-accepted energy efficiency metric for data centers.

 The company says that it requires accurate measurements to be taken of the power consumed by IT equipment and separately from the overall power consumption of the entire facility.